abinit/abipy/docs/scripts_howto.rst

 The :ref:`abicomp.py` script is explicitely designed for this kind of task.
-It operates on multiple files (usually files with the same extension) and either produces matplotlib_ plots or creates AbiPy robots providing methods to analyze the results, perform convergence studies and create pandas DataFrames_.
+It operates on multiple files (usually files with the same extension) and either produces matplotlib_ plots or creates AbiPy robots providing methods to analyze the results, perform convergence studies and build pandas DataFrames_.

 The ``COMMAND`` defines the quantity to be compared, followed by a list of filenames.